 Number of Pages

-Bowran, D G. (1985), The tolerance of cereals to herbicides..
+Bowran, D. (1988), Tolerance of new cereal varieties to current herbicides..
 Department of Agriculture and Food, Western Australia, Perth.
 Report.